List of Fruits That Can Help You Defeat Your Acne Problem

 Our favorite summer fruit of choice is the watermelon.
 Its uniqueness as a fruit and as a nutritious additive to your diet make it an ideal place to start in terms of your fight with pimples.
 Although water makes up a significant part of this fruit, it is also filled with healthy amounts of vitamin C and l-citrulline (an amino acid).
 Both the flesh and the rind are edible, but it is the juicy part of the watermelon that provides you with all of its benefits.
 Indeed, the more ripe and red the fruit is, the more benefits it can grant you with.
 The best part?
 Even if you opt for devouring 500 grams of the fruit in one sitting, you will only have gained 30 grams of sugar.

 Granted lots of fruits can provide you with vitamin C. But the l-citrulline is a more unique part of the watermelon’s buildup.
 Basically, this amino acid easily changes into its l-arginine form, which is a primary component of nitric oxide.
-The latter is basically a top-notch aide when it comes to repairing skin and remedying all kinds of wounds.
+The latter is basically a top-notch aid when it comes to repairing skin and remedying all kinds of wounds1.
 This means that it can be your best friend if you happen to be striving to heal your complexion from the leftovers of past breakouts.

-Another excellent aide in the fight against acne that can be provided by watermelon is the fruit’s hefty supply of lycopene.
+Another excellent aide in the fight against acne that can be provided by watermelon is the fruit’s hefty supply of lycopene2.
 This ingredient, which can also be found in tomatoes in smaller amounts, expertly diminishes inflammation and rids you of skin irritation.
 As mentioned, it is best to eat the watermelon when it is as ripe as possible.
 This is because the more ripeness in a fruit, the more lycopene content it brings to the table.
 Unlike bananas, which become less healthy as they ripen, the watermelon becomes better with age.

 When should you opt for watermelon?
 Go for it if you are currently fighting inflammation in the form of a current breakout.
 Do opt for it in the case that you are feeling a need for more nutrients in your diet.
 Most importantly, grab a nicely ripe watermelon slice if you happen to need a remedy for skin that suffers from signs of old zits.